6 Types of home improvement loans: Which is best for you?

 - Home equity loan interest rates are usually fixed

 - Loan terms can last from five to 30 years

-- You may be able to borrow up to 100 percent of your home’s value
+- You can borrow up to 100 percent of your equity

 4. HELOC (home equity line of credit)